-Imposter syndrome can strike the best of us, whether you are a crafter, entrepreneur, or anything in between.
-Here are six easy-to-implement tactics you can use to bolster your confidence and stop imposter syndrome in its tracks.
+Imposter syndrome can strike the best of us, whether you’re a crafter, entrepreneur, or anything in between.
+Learn how to combat imposter syndrome with these six easy-to-implement tactics you can use to bolster your confidence and stop imposter syndrome in its tracks.

-When you’re a crafty person trying to determine if you should become a craftpreneur, several questions immediately run through your mind.
-If you look for the common thread, it’s not hard to find—they all stem from doubt, and that doubt is from imposter syndrome!
+Hey, y’all!
+When you’re a crafty person trying to determine if you should become a Craftpreneur, several questions immediately run through your mind.
+If you look for the common thread, it’s not hard to find because they all stem from doubt.
+And that doubt comes from imposter syndrome!

-I’ll be completely honest with you…being a craftpreneur is hard.
-When you start out, its usually a one-crafter show and you are in charge of the product idea, the making, the promotion, the buying, selling, and shipping!
-Additionally, to grow your business you must manage social media, finding trade shows, and the finances!
+I’ll be completely honest with you…being a Craftpreneur is hard.
+When you start out, it’s usually a one-crafter show, and you are in charge of the product idea, the making, the promotion, the buying, selling, and shipping – everything!

 But, here’s a little secret: IT CAN ALL BE DONE.
 You (yes, YOU!) can be a profitable craftpreneur with a five, six, or even a seven-figure business if you know the proper framework and structure that’s needed.

 What is Imposter Syndrome?

 Imposter syndrome is a psychological pattern in which an individual doubts their accomplishments and has a persistent, internalized fear of being not good enough.

 Even if they’re wildly successful and have evidence of their competence, they remain convinced that they do not deserve what they’ve achieved and that it was just a fluke or luck.